 Update: For 2025 (next academic year) these programs are being relaunched as the names:

 Students from the post-grad programs work in groups of 3 and are advised by an experienced faculty member.
 Throughout the process they will maintain contact with you, accept feedback, meet your project deadlines, manage the production of deliverables to industry standards, and formally present their results, solutions and findings back to you.
 The group must present to a faculty committee for grading and approval.
 Students are compensated by marks as this forms part of their program requirements.

 Click for a list of last year's projects that were presented in 2023's June open house.

 Our projects are Spatial-data focused solutions.
 Below are completed student final reports from past years.

 We try our best to assign all projects to students, but occasionally there are more projects than student groups available.

-Projects can be quite large, start in March and are completed by June of each year.
+Projects can be quite large, start work in March and are completed by June of each year.
 Working on-campus, students in groups of 3 plan your project in March and April.
 For May and June, students work 4 days per week on your project.
-This works out to be about 100 hours of planning and 500 hours of working on your project!
-To have your project selected, it is important to make it interesting, challenging, and (ideally) visible to the public.
+This is about 100 hours of planning and 500 hours of working on your project!
+To have your project selected, it is important to make it interesting, challenging, and (ideally) results that can be shared publicly.

-For a project to meet academic requirements, it must have at least 4 of the 6 items:
+For a project to meet academic requirements, it must have at least 4 of these 6 items:

-Clients include companies, NGO's, federal, provincial and municipal governments, with people that may or may not have the technical experience to complete the project themselves.
-We provide the (newly educated) experts and an experienced advisor, for no charge!
+Our 20+ years of clients have included companies, NGO's, federal, provincial and municipal governments, with people that may or may not have the technical experience to complete the project themselves.
+We provide the newly educated experts and an experienced advisor, for free!
 All we ask is to be responsive to the groups for data, requirements, weekly meetings and answering questions in the April through June period.

 A tax-deductible donation per completed project is encouraged (but not required) to help innovate and improve the program.
 Make donations directly to the GIS programs collaborative project fund to support the program, future projects and our students.